We need to invest dramatically in green energy,

 But if you wait, and want to have the same $50,000 in 30 years, you need to invest $11,569 at 5%.
 That’s a big difference.

 Waiting a decade means that you need to save over 60% more than if you just start now, and it doesn’t take a lot to get started.
 Fintech companies like Betterment have a balance minimum of $0, which means you can start saving just a little bit here and there.
 Your retirement really is on sale now.
 So start saving!

 In future posts, we will describe more on investing.
-Just as you have to water and weed your garden, you have to monitor and rebalance your investments.
-Also, just as picking what will grow well, producing the best harvest in your garden, while getting rid of plants that no longer grow as well, your investments need to have the right mix.
+Just as you have to water and weed your garden, you have to monitor and re-balance your investments.
+Also, just as picking what will grow well, producing the best harvest in your garden, while getting rid of plants that no longer grow as well or that interfere with others growing, your investments need to have the right mix.